-The towns are linked by The Black Spur Road and could easily be argued as one of Victoria’s, if not Australia’s best drives, as it winds through a beautiful rainforest displaying tall, straight trees and ferns.
+The towns are linked by The Black Spur Road and could easily be argued as one of Victoria’s, if not Australia’s best drives.
+It winds through a beautiful rainforest displaying tall, straight trees and ferns.

 We hired a car in Melbourne so we could see all that Marysville and Healesville had to offer and we weren’t disappointed.

 Marysville had been completely wiped out in severe bushfires on 7th February 2009, now known as Black Saturday.
 The tiny population of 500 were 45 less when the fire ended, with only a few homes and businesses spared.

 We dined at the Radius Bar & Grill, part of the Vibe Hotel that had recently opened.
 Some of the food we enjoyed and other parts of our meal was a little ho-hum.

 On our way back to Woodlands, we decided we’d call into Marysville Trout & Salmon Farms to try our hand at catching our dinner.
-I’d have gladly supplied you the details and written a review, however, with the reception we received from what we thought to be the owner (and this was later confirmed he was) we turned and walked out!
+I’d have gladly supplied you the details and written a review.
+However, with the reception, we received from what we thought to be the owner (and this was later confirmed he was) we turned and walked out!

-Suffice to say being asked “Who the hell do we think we are?” and “Where do we think we were going?” as we attempted to walk through the small area that may have been a shop or reception, wasn’t the type of reception that is worthy of our tourism dollars.
+Suffice to say being asked, “Who the hell do we think we are?”
+And “Where do we think we were going?”
+This happened as we attempted to walk through the shop and wasn’t the type of reception that is worthy of our tourism dollars.

-Camping, bush hiking, and swimming can be enjoyed at Lake Eildon too, or simply doing nothing other than drinking in the beautiful scenery.
+Camping, bush hiking, and swimming can be enjoyed at Lake Eildon too.
+Or simply doing nothing other than drinking in the beautiful scenery.

 Buxton Trout and Salmon Farm

-Not to be put off by the previous day’s experience, we pulled up in the car park of the Buxton Trout and Salmon Farm determined to catch dinner!
+Not to be put off by the previous day’s experience, we pulled up in the car park of the Buxton Trout and Salmon Farm determined to catch dinner.
 The contrast couldn’t have been more different and we were welcomed, helped, given heaps of tips and hints to catch a salmon or trout.